 The worst part?
 Concerned citizens don’t know which COVID-19 call and text updates are real and which are fake.
 Even though some government agencies recommend consumers answer their phones for accurate coronavirus updates, Americans are hesitant to put themselves at risk.

-Amongst these legitimate text programs, RoboKiller has also registered a large spike in spam reporting for coronavirus contact tracing texts.
+Among these legitimate text programs, Robokiller has also registered a large spike in spam reporting for coronavirus contact tracing texts.
 Scammers are pretending to be contact tracers, using text messages to inform recipients that they recently came in contact with someone who tested positive for COVID-19.

 As countries begin to reopen and people return to work, scammers will get back to the business of scamming.
 American consumers should expect spam calls to return to their normal (if not higher) levels of spam calls.
 That’s over 5 billion spam calls per month.